janm31415/MarsLander/README.md

 Building
 --------
-First of all, meshscript uses submodules, so don't forget to also call
+First of all, MarsLander uses submodules, so don't forget to also call

      git submodule update --init